pluginsGLPI/doc/source/oauthssookta/index.rst

 7 : Enter the name of your OKTA instance (https://XXXXXXXXX.okta.com), available in the account creation confirmation e-mail.

-- Click on **add** .
+- Click on **Add** .
 In the plugin, you will see the approval message:

 .. figure:: images/okta-12.png
    :alt: